fishwithlaser/bpmSpotify/README.md

-Gets beats per minute from spotify based on whatever you're listening to
+api that gets the beats per minute from whatever you're listening to on  spotify